-This year marks the 184th year of the Transfiguration School.
 Since 1832, the Transfiguration School has provided educational excellence to successive waves of immigrants and their children – first to the Irish and Germans, then the Italians and now, the Chinese.
-Established by Fr.
-Felix Varela of the Church of the Transfiguration as a parish school that served the newly arriving immigrants who were often poor and underprivileged, the school created a melting pot of languages and cultures unique to Lower Manhattan.
+Established by Father Felix Varela, the school served the newly arriving immigrants who were often poor and underprivileged, creating a melting pot of languages and cultures unique to Lower Manhattan.
 Through the decades, Transfiguration School has not only survived but grown to be a leader in education and a staple of community development and cohesion.

-At the heart of its mission and rooted in the Catholic tradition, Transfiguration School nurtures the mind, body and spirit to develop thoughtful and responsible learners.
-For generations, the school has cultivated a family-centered environment that has produced alumni that includes entrepreneurs, community leaders and an Archbishop (Patrick Cardinal Hayes).
+Rooted in the Catholic tradition, Transfiguration School nurtures the mind, body and spirit to develop thoughtful and responsible learners.
+For generations, the school has cultivated a family-centered environment that has produced alumni who include entrepreneurs, community leaders and an Archbishop (Patrick Cardinal Hayes).

-This Lower Manhattan neighborhood of old Five Points is also home to many historical parishes and schools such as old St. James.
-In 2010, Transfiguration School moved its upper grades into the old St. James School building where four-time New York State Governor Alfred E. Smith received his only formal education.
-Since then, Transfiguration School has doubled in size, meeting community demands.
+This Lower Manhattan neighborhood of the old Five Points is also home to many historical parishes and schools such as old St. James.
+In 2010, Transfiguration School moved its upper grades into the St. James School building where four-time New York State Governor Alfred E. Smith received his only formal education.
+Since then, Transfiguration School has doubled in size to meet community demands.

 In 2011, Transfiguration School was recognized by the Department of Education as a Blue Ribbon School.
 This distinction for academic excellence, leadership in teaching and commitment to building school culture within the larger community has become a symbol of educational excellence recognized nationally for both public and private schools.

 Today, the school remains a shining example of a dynamic community vested in the education of its youth.
-With an enrollment of approximately 600 students (AY ’17) across three campuses, Transfiguration School is one of the few expanding Catholic schools in NYC.
-It is currently the only Catholic parish-based school in Lower Manhattan South of Houston.
+With an enrollment of over 500 students across three campuses, Transfiguration School is one of the most outstanding Catholic schools in NYC.
+It is currently the only Catholic parish-based school in Lower Manhattan, South of Houston.